supercoderz/pyflightdata/README.md

 A simple library to get flight data from flightradar24 from within Python code.

-Please note that this is not an offical API and does not use any undocumented API from flightradar24.
+Please note that this is not an offical API and does not use any (semi-)official API from flightradar24.
-This code simply automates what you would do from a browser and extracts the flight history by aircraft registration or by the flight number.
+This code simply automates what you would do from a browser and extracts the flight history by aircraft registration or by the flight number, and other details in a similar fashion

 We depend on the structure of the pages, so if the pages change, then this API will need to be updated.
 There is no defined plan to look out for these changes and keep the API updated.
 So do not use this in mission critical applications.